-After the Kingsman headquarters are blown up by a psychotic criminal named Poppy Adams, the surviving agents find their way to an allied secret organisation based in Kentucky, named Statesman.
-The two agencies must now work together in order to save the world and take down the so called 'Golden Circle'.Written by
+After the Kingsman headquarters are blown up by a psychotic criminal named Poppy Adams (Julianne Moore), the surviving agents find their way to an allied secret organization based in Kentucky, named "Statesman".
+The two agencies must now work together in order to save the world and take down the so called "Golden Circle".Written by

 Written by Tom Chaplin (as Thomas Chaplin) & Matt Hales (as Matthew Hales)